Reedyuk/NPM-Version/README.md

 * version: The version you want to change your package json to.
 * package(optional): defaults to current directory, but you can specify a locaion otherwise.
+* git-tag-version(optional): defaults to false, if true, it will tag and commit the version - the same behaviour as git-tag-version in npm.